The President of Tanzania Celebrates the Impounding and First Fill of the Julius Nyerere Hydropower Project (JNHPP)

 The Joint Venture of «The ARAB CONTRACTORS» and «ELSEWEDY ELECTRIC» celebrates the Impounding & First fill of the Julius Nyerere Hydropower Project in Tanzania

-• First Fill of the Reservoir commences with 158,000 square kilometers of catchment area
+• First Fill of the Reservoir commences with 158,000 square kilometers catchment area

 Today, the Tanzanian President, H.E.
 Samia Suluhu Hassan, visited the site of «Julius Nyerere Hydropower Project (JNHPP)» and signaled the closure of the diversion tunnel, which redirected Rufiji River back to its main stream through the lower gates of the main dam after the impounding.
 The surplus of the annual average river discharge, exceeding 28 billion cubic meter average, will create the new reservoir of nearly 34 billion cubic meter maximum capacity covering 158,000 square kilometers of catchment area including numerous springs, streams and tributaries.

-The impounding celebration invited by the project owner, «The Tanzania Electric Supply Company (TANESCO)», was attended by the Minister of Energy, Hon.
+The impounding celebration invited by the project owner, «The Tanzania Electric Supply Company (TANESCO)», was attended by two ex-Presidents of the Untied Republic of Tanzania, H.E.
+Ali Hassan Mwinyi and H.E.
+Jakaya Kikwete, the Minister of Energy, Hon.
 January Makamba, the Minister of Foreign Affairs and East African Cooperation, Hon.
-Dr. Stergomena Lawrence Tax, Tanzanian Senior officials, representatives of local administrations, and representatives of the sects and masses of the Tanzanian people, in addition to millions of Tanzanians who followed the event in a live broadcast.
+Dr. Stergomena Lawrence Tax, Tanzanian Senior officials, and representatives of local administrations and representatives of the sects and masses of the Tanzanian people, in addition to millions of Tanzanians who followed the event in a live broadcast.

 Meanwhile, The Egyptian President delegated a high-level Governmental delegation headed by the Minister of Foreign Affairs, H.E.
 Sameh Shokry, and the Minister of Housing, Utilities & Urban Development, H.E.
 Dr. Assem El-Gazzar, to participate in Tanzania's celebrations of this milestone achievement accomplished by Egyptian companies.

-Around nine thousand workers, primarily Tanzanians, participate in the project, with remarkable progress despite challenges.
-Completion of the installation and testing of the nine hydro-turbines is scheduled to gradually start during 2023 to connect the project to the Tanzanian 400-kilovolt national grid, which will double the grid capacity allowing electrification for millions of Tanzanian families, and achievement of an industrial revival sufficient to launch the country’s efforts towards new, sustainable development.
+Around nine thousand workers, mostly Tanzanians, participate in the project, with remarkable progress despite challenges.
+Completion of the installation and testing of the nine hydro-turbines is scheduled to gradually start during 2023 to connect the project to the Tanzanian 400 kilovolt national grid, which will double the grid capacity allowing electrification for millions of Tanzanian families, and achievement of an industrial revival sufficient to launch the country’s efforts towards new, sustainable development.

 Amira Azmi